qjener/Minesweeper/README.md

     -text in boxes has to be optimized
     -set size cant ask for params
     -game over needs to reveal mines
-    -flags have to have other symbols
+    -flags have to have other symbols->flagimg has to be implemented -saving from a change window size doesnt really work(menu chooses wrong)

 ## Compile and run: